 Video of the Day

 Right off the bat, it was easy to use.
-The setup was clearly explained and putting it all together was super user-friendly.
-I was surprised, at first, by how strongly it guides you, but once I got the hang of it, everything went pretty smoothly.
+The setup was clearly explained, and putting it all together was super user-friendly.
+I was surprised at first by how strongly it guides you, but once I got the hang of it, everything went pretty smoothly.
 After a first cleaning of the kitchen floor and the hardwood floor in the living room, everything dried relatively quickly — definitely faster than when I mop.

-I walked barefoot on the floors after to test it out, and they felt super clean.
+I walked barefoot on the floors to test it out afterward, and they felt super clean.
 While I did work up a bit of a sweat, the vacuum is way lighter than your average one.
 And it felt like a much quicker process than mopping.
 The way it's designed also makes it really easy to slide the vacuum under furniture like TV stands and side tables that are low to the ground.
 The vacuum also uses two separate water holders: one for clean water and another for dirty, both of which work well with the design.

 One of my biggest questions was how it would do with cat litter, aka my nemesis when it comes to cleaning.
-I shook out the bath mat in our bathroom and then gave the vacuum a whirl.
+I shook out the bathmat in our bathroom and then gave the vacuum a whirl.
 (To be transparent, I use a wood-based litter that's slightly softer and less gritty than your average one).
-It sucked everything up easily.
+It sucked up everything easily.

 I was confused about the buttons at first, sometimes accidentally hitting the "off" button instead of the "spot" one.

+Here's a big part of the process too — you have to empty out the dirty water container, of course.
 That means I got rid of a lot of the gross stuff on my own.
-I rinsed the dirty water canister and used the brush (which came included) and it was ... not fun.
+I rinsed the dirty water canister and used the brush (which came included), and it was ... not fun.
 There was a lot of hair.
 It wasn't, shall we say, a pleasant odor.
-I thought maybe I didn't follow the instructions correctly, but the only step that I skipped was doing the self-cleaning part — which applies to the roller brush.
+I thought maybe I didn't follow the instructions correctly, but the only step that I skipped was doing the self-cleaning part, which applies to the roller brush.

-Reviewers also mention that it doesn't quite grab everything — so, again, it's good to have as part of your lineup but might not get every single corner that you want clean.
+Reviewers also mention that it doesn't quite grab everything — so again, it's good to have as part of your lineup but might not get every single corner that you want clean.